Wildsight Education

 Go Wild and Columbia River Field School provide immersive multi-day adventures for high school students, challenging them to go beyond their limits and explore the deep and complex stories told by our region’s mountains and rivers.
 We also offer a full package of free lessons on the Columbia River watershed through our Teach the Columbia curriculum, best suited for high school students but adaptable for many ages.

-Give the gift of awe and wonder by donating to our education programs here.
+Give the gift of awe and wonder by donating to our education programs or donate to the Jim & Laura Duncan Water Education Fund.

 For inspiration, ideas, and resources to get your learners outside, visit our Environmental Education Resources page.